 Employing Recent University Graduates and Use of e-Verify

-Another source of professional employees is new foreign graduates of U.S. colleges and universities.
+Another source of professional employees is new foreign graduates of US colleges and universities.
 While some of these recent graduates are hired in H-1B or some other moderate-term employment status, many are employed for a short time, post-graduation, in Optional Practical Training (OPT) status.
-This is a process by which the university may grant up to 12 months of practical training authorization (minus time spent working as a student) in order for the individual to work in a field related to his or her studies.
+This is a process by which the college or university, in coordination with US immigration agencies, may grant up to 12 months of practical training authorization (minus time spent working as a student) in order for the individual to work in a field related to his or her studies.
 This is a relatively simple and inexpensive option for employers, albeit very short-term.
-At the end of this time, the employer must either discontinue employing the person, or move him or her to another status, such as H-1B status.
-However, for graduates in certain STEM fields, the initial 12 months of OPT may be extended by up to an additional 24 months of STEM OPT – if the university agrees.
-Important aspects of this 24-month potential extension of work authorization include the requirement that the employer develop a specific training plan, the job to be done must be one of the approved STEM occupational fields on the government list (and must be related to the field that the person studied), and the employer MUST be a participant in e-Verify.
-E-Verify is not required for the initial OPT employment, but an employer must participate in e-Verify in order to qualify to utilize STEM OPT.
-Decisions about location of hiring sites and storage and maintenance of I-9 records may also be impacted by the decision to utilize e-Verify (or its mandatory use, where required).
+At the end of this time, the employer must discontinue employing the person, or move him or her to another status, such as H-1B status.
+However, for graduates in certain STEM fields, the initial 12 months of OPT may be extended by up to 24 months, if the college or university agrees.
+Important aspects of this authorization include the requirement that the employer develop a specific training plan, the job to be done must be one of the approved STEM occupational fields on the government list (and must be related to the field that the person studied), and the employer must be a participant in e-Verify.
+E-Verify is not required for the initial OPT employment, but an employer must participate in e-Verify to utilize STEM OPT.
+Decisions about location of hiring sites and storage and maintenance of Form I-9 records may also be impacted by the decision to utilize e-Verify (or its mandatory use, where required).

 Maintenance of Status and Compliance Issues

-Compliance with I-9 regulations and rules affiliated with non-U.S. workers and various work-authorized statuses have also increased in importance in the past several years.
+Compliance with Form I-9 requirements, and regulations governing employment visas have increased in importance in the past several years.
 Federal agencies such as ICE and the Department of Labor have greatly increased their investigation and routine compliance monitoring, as well as having expanded methods for the general public or interested parties to report violations.
-Fraud, noncompliance and even some unintentional errors can lead to the loss or denial of work authorization, large fines, and in the most egregious cases, even criminal charges for responsible management or ownership.
-This stresses the importance of accurately completing immigration and I-9 paperwork, correcting any mistakes, and ensuring that any terms and conditions of the status are followed and that any material changes are examined for potential consequences.
-A robust system of tracking I-9 expiration dates and compliance and for monitoring and requesting or renewing any needed work authorizations is necessary.
-Most non-immigrant work authorizations need to be periodically renewed, and many statuses have a maximum number of years for which it may be used.
+Fraud, noncompliance and even some unintentional errors can lead to the loss or denial of work authorization, large fines, and even criminal charges for responsible management or ownership.
+This stresses the importance of accurately completing immigration and Form I-9 documents, correcting any errors, and ensuring that any terms and conditions of the visa classification are followed and that any material changes are examined for potential consequences.
+A robust system of tracking Form I-9 expiration dates and compliance and for monitoring and requesting or renewing any needed work authorizations is necessary.
+Most employment authorization documents and non-immigrant employment visas need to be periodically renewed, and many classifications have a maximum number of years for which they may be used.
 Many are also employer and location specific and do not directly transfer to another employer, or even another job within the same employer.
 As a part of certain processes, such as H-1B and labor certification, as well as the H2 program for filling temporary or seasonal needs, information such as the job availability and wage or wage range may be required to be disclosed publicly via prominent posting or notice to the relevant union.

-If an entity purchases a non-union business or starts up a business, to the extent the company desires to remain union-free, the importance of hiring a strong human resources and employee relations staff who can establish a positive culture and get buy-in from the managers cannot be overstated.
-The vast majority of union campaigns start because of perceived toxicity in the workplace (e.g., favoritism, no outlets for employees to express their views, etc.).
+If an entity purchases a non-union business or starts up a business, to the extent the company desires to remain union-free, the importance of hiring a strong HR and employee relations staff who can establish a positive culture and get buy-in from the managers cannot be overstated.
+The vast majority of union campaigns start because of perceived toxicity in the workplace (eg, favoritism or no outlets for employees to express their views).
 Being union-free vests the organization with the autonomy to make decisions about policies and other terms and conditions of employment.
-If the employees are represented by a union and/or ever vote a union into the workplace, an employer has a legal obligation to bargain virtually every potential change to workers’ terms and conditions employment with the union.
-Accordingly, many employers strive to remain union-free in order to enjoy maximum flexibility.
+If the employees are represented by a union and/or ever vote a union into the workplace, an employer has a legal obligation to bargain virtually every potential change to workers’ terms and conditions of employment with the union.
+Accordingly, many employers strive to remain union-free to enjoy maximum flexibility.

-The employment application and the interview process, as a best practice, should not ask questions or elicit information about legally protected characteristics, such as age, national origin/race, religious practices, pregnancy or desire to have children, sex, sexual orientation or gender identity, or medical conditions or disabilities, and similarly should avoid questions that would elicit this type of information.
+The employment application and the interview process, as a best practice, should not ask questions or elicit information about legally protected characteristics, such as age, national origin/race, religious practices, pregnancy or desire to have children, sex, sexual orientation or gender identity, or medical conditions or disabilities.

 Another common component of a background check involves credit checks.
 Again, because credit checks tend to disproportionately disqualify minorities, it is best practice to conduct a similar analysis of the job-relatedness of a credit check to the position in question to avoid unnecessary legal exposure.

 Employers may also require physical agility testing.
-Depending on how these tests are constructed, they may or not be considered a “medical examination” under the ADA.
+Depending on how these tests are constructed, they may be considered a “medical examination” under the ADA.
 For example, if an agility test simply requires an employee to pick up products and carry them a certain distance, such a test would not be a medical examination.
-However, if the tester measures the employee’s physiological response to the activity (e.g., pulse and blood pressure), the test very well may be considered a medical examination subject to the ADA restrictions on such testing.
-Even such agility tests must be job-related and consistent with business necessity, in essence accurately depicting the physical demands of the position in question.
+However, if the tester measures the employee’s physiological response to the activity (eg, pulse and blood pressure), the test very well may be considered a medical examination subject to the ADA restrictions on such testing.
+Even such agility tests must be job-related and consistent with business necessity, in essence accurately depicting the physical demands of the position.
 As this is a highly technical area of the law, employers are well advised to seek legal assistance with these determinations.

 Finally, the ADA requires employers to provide reasonable accommodation to disabled applicants to permit them to participate equally in the hiring process.
-While reasonable accommodations may take many forms, such as having an interpreter for a hearing-impaired applicant, administering a test in an accommodated format (more time, reading the questions, answering in a different format (e.g., dictating), ensuring access to the testing site, etc., the employer is not required to “carve off” essential functions of the position in question as such an accommodation would not be reasonable.
+While reasonable accommodations may take many forms, such as having an interpreter for a hearing-impaired applicant, administering a test in an accommodated format – more time, reading the questions, answering in a different format (eg, dictating), ensuring access to the testing site, etc – the employer is not required to “carve off” essential functions of the position as such an accommodation would not be reasonable.